UPPMAX/uppmax_intro_python/docs/sessions/hello_little_turtles.md

     - 25 mins: challenge
     - 5 mins: feedback

+    Prior questions:

+    - What are features of the Python programming language?
+    - What are problems you may face when running someone else's Python code?
+    - Trick question: what is module?
+    - What is an UPPMAX module?
+    - Which problem do UPPMAX modules solve?
+    - What is a Python module/package?
+    - Which problem do Python modules/packages solve?
+    - What is X forwarding?

 ## Overview

 Sometime you need to get 'stuff to work', for example,